Skip to content

 What to Expect

-After arrival at the dock, the captain briefly goes over safety, destination, and what you’re targeting.
-The mate rigs gear while you’re loading up.
+After arrival at the dock, the captain briefly goes over safety, destination, and what you are targeting.
+The mate rigs gear while you load up.
 On offshore trips, the run to the Gulf Stream takes 15 to 25 minutes.
-On inshore trips, you’re in fishable water within minutes.
+On inshore trips, you are in fishable water within minutes.

-During the trip, the captain adjusts strategy based on conditions.moving to better spots, switching target species, or shortening the trip if conditions deteriorate.
-That flexibility doesn’t exist on a drift boat.
+During the trip, the captain adjusts strategy based on conditions.
+Moving to better spots, switching target species, or shortening the trip if conditions deteriorate.
+That flexibility does not exist on a drift boat.
 When fish are hooked, the mate assists and manages the action.

-At the end of the trip, fish to be kept are typically cleaned at the dock (confirm what’s included).
+At the end of the trip, fish to be kept are typically cleaned at the dock (confirm what is included).
 Most captains provide ice bags for your catch.
+Bring a cooler if you plan to take fillets back to your hotel or rental.

 Example Scenarios

-Three friends visiting from out of state split a private offshore half-day in February.
-Total cost: $650 to $1,000 for the boat.roughly $217 to $333 each.
+Three friends, offshore half-day, February.
+Total boat rate: $650 to $1,000, roughly $217 to $333 each.
 They raise two sailfish, hook one, and land it.
 The captain releases it at the boat.
-For the price of a decent dinner each, they have an offshore sailfish experience.
+With 18% gratuity, total per person is roughly $256 to $393.
+For the price of a nice dinner each, they have an offshore sailfish experience.

-A family of four books a private inshore half-day in November.
-Both adults, a 9-year-old, and a 12-year-old on the boat for $163 to $250 per adult.
+Family of 4, inshore half-day, November.
+Both adults, a 9-year-old, and a 12-year-old on the boat for $163 to $250 per person before gratuity.
 The kids fish with lighter rods the mate rigs for them.
 The inshore water is calm and neither child has seasickness issues.
 Everyone leaves happy at the 4-hour mark.
+Including tip: roughly $191 to $295 per person.

-A group of six adults plans a full-day private offshore trip in May targeting mahi-mahi.
-Total cost: $1,200 to $1,800 divided six ways.$200 to $300 per person.
-They’re out 8 hours, catch a mixed bag of mahi and reef fish, and split the fillets at the dock.
+Group of 6 adults, full-day offshore, May.
+Targeting mahi-mahi.
+Total rate: $1,200 to $1,800 divided six ways at $200 to $300 per person.
+They are out 8 hours, catch a mixed bag of mahi and reef fish, and split the fillets at the dock.
+With tip and fish cleaning, total per person lands at roughly $235 to $365.

 Book This Trip